Salesforce Interview Questions and Answers | PDF Download

 Answer: A report type is like a template which makes reporting more straightforward.
 The report type determines which fields and records are available for use when you are creating a report.
 This is based on the relationships between a primary object and its related objects.
 For example, with the ‘Contacts and Accounts’ report type, ‘Contacts’ is the primary object, and ‘Accounts’ is the related object.
 Contacts and Accounts is a standard report type that comes from OOTB.

 - What is the difference between custom report types and standard report types?
+(This may comes unders Scenario based question which frequently asked by interviewers.)

 Answer: Standard report types are report types which Salesforce create itself when we create objects and relationships between them, for example, Contacts and Accounts.